Dewalt-arch/pimpmykali/README.md

 - .bashrc alias and functions ( currently commented out and is not a part of the running script )
   - adds command ex function to extract from any archive with 1 command ex
   - vpnip - displays tun0 ip address in the terminal via vpnip alias
-  - added /sbin to user path, can now ifconfig without sudo
+  - adds /usr/sbin and /sbin to path